 - State Secretariat for Education, Research and Innovation SERI

-The "Lucerne Summer University: Ethics in a Global Context“ is realized in collaboration and under the patronage of UNESCO.
+The "Lucerne Summer University: Ethics in a Global Context“ is realized under the patronage of UNESCO.

 Prof. Dr. theol. lic. phil.
 Peter G. Kirchschlaeger

 Director of the Lucerne Summer University: Ethics in a Global Context; Professor of Theological Ethics; Director of the Institute of Social Ethics ISE

 Coordinator oft the Lucerne Summer University: Ethics in a Global Context LSUE

 T +41 41 229 52 27– melina.faeh@ unilu.ch